Jeremyanthony04/Creating-Dashboard-with-Bokeh-Library/README.md

 <br />
 <br />

 This is the dashboard that I have created.
-This is an example data set from kaggle about fish species and their characteristics
+This is an example data set from kaggle about fish species and their characteristics.
+I have already attached the full code in a separated file.
 <br />
 <br />
 <img width="1030" alt="Dashboard With Bokeh Library" src="https://github.com/Jeremyanthony04/Creating-Dashboard-with-Bokeh-Library/assets/102398975/55cb3830-cf65-4e0e-a9e3-1130261ffce4">